alex-mccombie/resume_readme/AlexMcCombie-Coder-README.md

  ---

 #### Pioneera | Networked Sentiment Analysis | 2021-2022 | Analyst Coder
-- stack: Kubernetes, google cloud, AWS, azure, serverless functions, pub-sub endpoints, containerized microservices, feeding into a central node/react admin application.
+Stack: Kubernetes, google cloud, AWS, azure, serverless functions, pub-sub endpoints, containerized microservices, feeding into a central node/react admin application.

-> client: Pioneera is dedicated to monitoring company communications to preventing burnout and stress in the workplace.
-They source staff messaging from slack, microsoft and google, and perform linguistic analysis of staff communications to guide companies in managing staff stress.
+Client: Pioneera is dedicated to monitoring staff communications with the aim of helping preventing staff stress  and turnover.
+They source staff messaging from slack, Microsoft and google, and perform linguistic analysis of staff communications to guide companies in managing staff stress.

-> - Their system connects to a diverse population of microservices, pub-sub endpoint and serverless functions.
-> - Their messaging analysis sources content from a growing population of slack, microsoft and google message polling bots.
+Pioneera’s system connect to a diverse population of microservices, pub-sub endpoint and serverless functions, that feed messaging data from their client companies, connecting to a growing population of slack, Microsoft and google messaging clients.
+All CI/CD is managed through GitHub actions.

+Deployed: Radar audit log

-> - I created a cloud-based console that make centralised debugging and logging simple across the codebase.
+Node/react/mongo/GCP stack that makes centralized debugging and logging simple across their entire codebase.

+I added infrastructure to allow the logging of system events, errors, debug and status reports from anywhere across a many-platformed codebase.

+Their application logs status messages from code running in google cloud, azure, slack API, with docker containers, pub-sub calls mapped and serverless functions.

-> - What was previously streamed to many different consoles via console.log(), became an orderly web-served database of recent system events.
+What was previously streamed to many different consoles via console.log(), became a single web page showing recent system events newest-first.

-> - Each event carries a payload that shows the context of the code at the point of the original log call.
-> - This is a detailed and invaluable resource for anyone debugging or extending the code in the future.
+Each event carries a payload that shows the context of the code at the point of the original log call.
+This data is hidden behind a more details field in the event overview - so you expand and hide the details of any particularly interesting event.
+This will be a detailed and invaluable resource for anyone debugging or extending the code in the future.
-> - Their application runs in google cloud, with docker containers, pub-sub calls mapped and serverless functions.
-> - All CI/CD managed through github actions.
-> Messaging systems - google, microsoft and slack
-> - Bulk polling of a multi-platform messaging stream
-> - Unified event logging console
-> 	- Allows the logging of system events, errors, debug and status reports from across a multi-platformed codebase.
-> 	- captures system activity from diverse cloud-based microservices and containers into a centralised web-accessible system log.

 ---

 #### Howsafe | Kiosk OS | 2021
-- stack: linux, node, mongodb, aws, google cloud, arduino, html5 video, AI facial recognition, fingerprint sensors
+Stack: linux, node, mongodb, aws, google cloud, arduino, html5 video, facial recognition, fingerprint sensors

-> - client: Howsafe is a WHS consultancy that works with industrial clients across Australia.
+Client: Howsafe is a WHS consultancy that works with industrial clients across Australia.

-> - I was brought in to rescue a gateway kiosk project that had been abandoned by its developer.
-> 	- I was told it only needed “a bit of a fix” - after 18 months of development, what they really had was a stand-alone prototype running on electron with no actual network connectivity.
+I was brought in to rescue a gateway kiosk project that had been abandoned by its developer.
+I was told it only needed “a bit of a fix” - after 18 months of development, what they really had was a stand-alone prototype running on electron with no actual network connectivity.

-> - I pulled the prototype apart, and I re-implemented it in node, mongodb and reactjs.
-> 	- After a week I had a look-alike prototype of the new kiosk available, which was used by the online review team to test the concept and develop the final application.
+I studied the prototype and consulted with previous developers - and I re-implemented it in node, mongodb and reactjs.
+After a week I had a look-alike web prototype of the new kiosk available.
+This got discussion going about how the final product would work.
+The online review team helped to test the concept interface, and develop the final application.

-> - Each kiosk has a 42 inch industrial touchscreen powered by an embedded Intel NUC, running a custom local server.
-> 	- It acts as a sensor platform that hosts a video camera, a thermal sensor, a blood-alcohol tester, fingerprint reader, a sticker printer and a QR code scanner.
-The software platform combines them all into a multi-factor site access point.
+Each kiosk has a 42-inch industrial touchscreen powered by an embedded Intel NUC, running a custom local server.
+It acts as a sensor platform that hosts a video camera, a thermal sensor, a blood-alcohol tester, fingerprint reader, a sticker printer and a QR code scanner.
+The software platform combines them all into a multi-factor site access point that feeds data back into the AWS backend logging system.

-> - Its fun to build physical devices.
+I really enjoyed building physical devices.
 I’d be interested in doing more work that ties together sensor platforms, robotics and IOT.

 ---